 Analytical cookies help us to analyse user behaviour, mainly to see if the users are able to find and act on things that they are looking for.
 They allow us to recognise and count the number of visitors and to see how visitors move around our website when they are using it.
 Tools used: Google Analytics

-Share Draft rules for digital markets competition regime levy on FacebookShare Draft rules for digital markets competition regime levy on TwitterShare Draft rules for digital markets competition regime levy on LinkedinEmail Draft rules for digital markets competition regime levy link
+Share Rules for digital markets competition regime levy on FacebookShare Rules for digital markets competition regime levy on TwitterShare Rules for digital markets competition regime levy on LinkedinEmail Rules for digital markets competition regime levy link

 The Competition and Markets Authority's (CMA) purpose is to help people, businesses and the UK economy by protecting competition and tackling unfair behaviour.